 What Are Modifiable Risk Factors?

-Modifiable risk factors are lifestyle choices and conditions that we can actively work to improve, such as:
+Modifiable risk factors are lifestyle choices and conditions that we can actively work to improve.
+Here are eight factors you can take control of in order to improve your heart health:

-• Smoking – If you smoke, get help to quit.
+1. Smoking – Smoking damages blood vessels, accelerates plaque buildup, and increases risk of heart attack and stroke.
+If you smoke, get help to quit.
 There are many effective tools are available, including behavioral change programs, nicotine replacement therapy and other medications.

-• Physical inactivity – An inactive lifestyle is a risk factor for coronary heart disease.
+4. Physical inactivity – An inactive lifestyle is a risk factor for coronary heart disease.
 Regular exercise, even moderate activity like brisk walking, strengthens your heart and improves overall health.
+Aim for 150 minutes of exercise each week.

-• Obesity Carrying excess weight, especially around the waist, increases heart disease risk even if no other risk factors are present.
+5. Obesity Carrying excess weight, especially around the waist, increases heart disease risk even if no other risk factors are present as it can affect blood pressure, cholesterol and glucose control.

-Remember, the more risk factors you have, the more at risk you are for heart disease.
+Remember, the more risk factors you have, the more at risk you are for heart disease – but also the greater the opportunity for prevention.
+Early action can add years to your life and reduce complications.

 Female nurse checking blood pressure of mature man.